-This was Jesus’ first miracle when he turned water into wine.
-The Master of Ceremony commented to his host “you have kept the best wine to the last”.
+John 2:1-11.
+This was Jesus’ first miracle when He turned water into wine.
+The Master of Ceremony commented to his host “You have kept the best wine to the last”.

-Notice the inter reactions between Jesus and His mother, Mary, in the reading below.
+Notice the interactions between Jesus and His mother, Mary, in the reading below.

-This miracle according to John was his first miracle there were many more to follow including His resurrection from the dead.
+According to John, this was Jesus’ first miracle.
+There were many more to follow including His resurrection from the dead.

-This happened in a small town of Cana in Galilee.
+This happened in the small town of Cana in Galilee.

 Jesus Changes Water to Wine